-- The OpenShift cluster setup on the master nodes - · Application workloads deployed on the worker nodes
+- The OpenShift cluster setup on the master nodes - Application workloads deployed on the worker nodes

-The CDP Private Cloud Data Services is installed on the OpenShift worker nodes with SSD disks.
+The Cloudera Data Services on premises is installed on the OpenShift worker nodes with SSD disks.

-Note: Cloudera Private Cloud Data Services is only certified and supported for standalone OCP cluster deployments.
+Note: Cloudera Data Services on premises is only certified and supported for standalone OCP cluster deployments.
 You must not have any other third party applications that utilize the same OCP cluster, as Cloudera will only support a single tenant use on OCP.